Optimizing private equity carve-outs for growth

 INSIGHT ARTICLE |

 Private equity firms executing carve-outs in the middle market have the same primary objective as with all their portfolio companies: optimize exit price within a limited time frame.
-For carve-outs, that means breaking free of transition services agreements as quickly as possible to position the stand-alone company for long-term success.
+For carve-outs, that means breaking free of transition services agreements (TSA) as quickly as possible to position the stand-alone company for long-term success.
 Success begins with the following three step recipe: negotiate the right terms pre-LOI, remove dependencies on TSA post-close and optimize for growth post-TSA.